 - Google Apps connected to your Google account

 Each entry is clickable.
-If you wish to remove any app from Google, tap on the corresponding entry.
+If you wish to remove an app from Google, tap on the corresponding entry.
 You will see details and an option to remove the app from Google.

 To remove 3rd party app access, access the Microsoft website using a browser.
 From the main page of your account, select Privacy or directly click on myaccount.microsoft.com.

 You’ll see a list of privacy items.
 Tap or click Apps and Services.
-A new window will open which will look like the image below (except that the apps on your screen will be different).
+A new window will open (except the apps on your screen will be different).
 Click or Tap on Edit to remove the apps and services you don’t want to access your Microsoft account data.

-The above explains how to remove 3rd party apps access from online accounts.
+The above explains how to remove 3rd party app access from online accounts.